MEET DR. JOHNSON

-Johnson respects the intrinsic healing properties of the body and nature and stays at the forefront of emerging research in basic science taking into account the unique genetic makeup of each individual.
-She focuses on prevention through nutrition, diet, and exercise, use of the latest laboratory testing; and prescribes a combination of prescription medications and/or botanical medicines, quality supplements therapeutic diets, and stress management techniques.
+Dr. Johnson stays at the forefront of emerging research and highly vets the services we offer to our patients.
+She focuses on prevention through Lifestyle Medicine such as nutrition, diet, and exercise, use of the latest laboratory testing; and prescribes a combination of prescription medications and/or botanical medicines, quality supplements, therapeutic diets, and stress management techniques.